Epoch of Unlight

 Epoch of Unlight is a melodic death metal band from Memphis, Tennessee.
-The band formed in 1990, playing under a variety of different names including Enraptured and Requiem until 1994, when they officially settled on Epoch of Unlight.
+The band formed in 1990, playing under different names, including Enraptured and Requiem, until 1994, when they officially settled on Epoch of Unlight.

 Biography

-In 1994 they released their first demo as Epoch, a four song cassette entitled 'Beyond the Pale.'
-In 1995 they recorded their second demo, Within The Night… as a 4-song MCD, and in May 1997 they returned to the studio to record three new tracks which became a promo CD entitled Black & Crimson Glory.
-The band succeeded in capturing the attention of several labels, and in the winter of 1998 Epoch of Unlight signed with The End Records.
-Shortly thereafter the band entered the studio to record their debut full-length album entitled What Will Be Has Been.
+In 1994, they released their first demo as Epoch, the four-song cassette Beyond the Pale.
+In 1995, they recorded their second demo, Within The Night… as a 4-song MCD.
+In May 1997, they recorded the three-track promo CD Black & Crimson Glory.
+The band captured the attention of several labels.
+In the winter of 1998, Epoch of Unlight signed with The End Records.
+Shortly thereafter, the band recorded their debut full-length album, What Will Be Has Been.
 The album was described as a mix of melodic death/black metal.
-The band supported the release with numerous live shows including a five-week national tour with Norwegian symphonic black metalers, Dimmu Borgir and Samael.
+The band supported the release with numerous live shows, including a five-week national tour with Norwegian symphonic black metal band Dimmu Borgir and Samael.
 The tour consisted of over 30 shows throughout the USA.

 The band's second album, Caught in the Unlight!, was recorded in December 2000 with Keith Falgout (Soilent Green, Crisis, Crowbar and Cephalic Carnage, among others).
-This album placed less emphasis on the black metal aspects that had been present in their prior work, opting for a more melodic and technical death metal sound.
+This album placed less emphasis on black metal, opting for a more melodic and technical death metal sound.

-The band supported Caught in the Unlight! with numerous live shows through the country including a two-week national tour with Enslaved and an appearance at the first annual Northern Lights Festival in Toronto, Ontario, Canada.
+The band supported Caught in the Unlight! with numerous live shows through the country, including a two-week national tour with Enslaved and an appearance at the first annual Northern Lights Festival in Toronto, Ontario, Canada.

-In 2003 Epoch of Unlight recorded a cover of Kreator's 'Betrayer' and At the Gates' ‘Raped by the Light of Christ’ for a split 7-inch single with Goatwhore through Bloated Goat Records.
+In 2003, Epoch of Unlight recorded a cover of Kreator's "Betrayer" and At the Gates' "Raped by the Light of Christ" for a split 7-inch single with Goatwhore through Bloated Goat Records.

-The band entered Big Blue Meenie studio in New Jersey October 27, 2004, to record their third release for The End Records, entitled The Continuum Hypothesis.
-The album was engineered and co-produced by Erin Farley (All Out War, Agnostic Front, Sick of It All, Madball, M.O.D., Overkill, among others) This album saw the debut of new singer B.J.
+The band entered Big Blue Meenie studio in New Jersey October 27, 2004, to record their third release for The End Records, The Continuum Hypothesis.
+Erin Farley (All Out War, Agnostic Front, Sick of It All, Madball, M.O.D., Overkill, among others) engineered and co-produced the album.
+Singer B.J.
 Cook (a.k.a.
-Lord Hellspawn) from Arkansas' Fallen Empire.
+Lord Hellspawn) from Arkansas' Fallen Empire debuted on this album.

-In October 2021, Epoch of Unlight entered AB Studios (Memphis, TN) with Alan Burcham at the helm to record their fourth full-length album, and their first since 2005, At War With the Multiverse.
+In October 2021, Epoch of Unlight entered AB Studios (Memphis, TN) with producer Alan Burcham to record their fourth full-length album, and first since 2005, At War With the Multiverse.
 It was mastered in July 2022 by Tony Lindgren (Fascination Street Studios) and was released in September, 2022.